B3J4y/UniDisk/README.md

 * run with tomcat and artifact war

+### Docker

+We use Docker to simplify development.
+Run `docker compose up -d` to create a development environment with a MySQL, Solr and Tomcat Server.
+In order for code changes to take effect, the services need to be rebuilt (`docker compose up -d --build`).
+This takes some time therefore it makes sense to instead kill the web service (`docker rm -fv unidisk_web_1`) and start the server via IntelliJ (or any other way).

 ### Database

 The project contains configuration files for an in memory as well as a MySQL database.